mwien/CliquePicking/README.md

 ## Graph Usage

-These algorithms are implementated in Julia and use the LightGraphs package.
+These algorithms are implemented in Julia and use the LightGraphs package.
 In particular, the graphs are represented as SimpleDiGraphs.
     A graph can be loaded from a file or from standard input using the readgraph function from utils.jl.
 The input has to have the following format: The first line contains the number of vertices n and edges m, this is followed by blank line.
 It ends with m lines containing the edges of the graph.

 If the graph is undirected as in the example, one may give every edge